 If the diagnostic session is triggered manually, the diagnostic session collects snapshots on all the nodes that the selected business transaction passes through.
 If the diagnostic session is triggered to start automatically, the diagnostics session collects snapshots on the triggering node.

-Triggering a Diagnostic Session Manually
+Trigger a Diagnostic Session Manually

 To view the transaction snapshots gathered in the session, in the business transaction dashboard, choose Transaction Snapshots > Diagnostic Sessions.